 - Cover the casserole with foil and bake in the preheated oven for 20-25 minutes, until the casserole is heated through and the cheese is melted and bubbly.

 - Remove the casserole from the oven and let it rest for 5 minutes before slicing and serving.
+Very lightly dust paprika over the top for color.

 Notes